 It stands out, however, due to the fact that it also fills with icebergs breaking from the glacier, some of which tower several stories high.

 These icebergs, other than their scale, are notable for their coloration.
 Although they are, as expected, largely white, most are also dyed electric blue in part, with black streaks of ash from eruptions centuries past.

 When the icebergs finally make it across the lagoon, they either drift out to sea or wash up on the nearby shore.
 Because of the way they glisten against the black sands of Breiðamerkursandur, this area has been nicknamed ‘the Diamond Beach’.

-In spite of being a rather recent formation, Jökulsárlón is the deepest lake in the country, with depths of 248 metres (814 feet).
-With a surface area of 18 square kilometres (7 square miles), it is also growing to be one of the largest.
+In spite of being a rather recent formation, Jökulsárlón is the deepest lake in the country, with depths of 248 meters (814 feet).
+With a surface area of 18 square kilometers (7 square miles), it is also growing to be one of the largest.

 Jökulsárlón has not been around since Iceland’s settlement; it only formed around 1935.
 This was due to rapidly rising temperatures in the country from the turn of the twentieth century; since 1920, Breiðamerkurjökull has been shrinking at a dramatic rate, and the lagoon has begun to fill its space.

 Today, the expansion of Jökulsárlón is accelerating.
 In 1975, it had less than half its current surface area.

 In the relatively near future, it is expected that the lagoon will continue to grow until it becomes a large, deep fjord.